apache/pekko/docs/src/main/paradox/serialization-jackson.md

 @@snip [reference.conf](/akka-serialization-jackson/src/main/resources/reference.conf) { #jackson-modules }

-You can amend the configuration `akka.serialization.jackson.jackson-modules` to enable other modules.
+You can amend the configuration `pekko.serialization.jackson.jackson-modules` to enable other modules.

 The [ParameterNamesModule](https://github.com/FasterXML/jackson-modules-java8/tree/master/parameter-names) requires that the `-parameters`
 Java compiler option is enabled.